MelanieRogoff/functional-testing-otus-interview/README.md

  - Testing the hover functionality in order to trigger the triple dot area in the resource row in My Bookshelf (hover seems to only be accessible through Java/Python.
 This test uses JavaScript only)

- - Testing the Join Class button, Load More button, inputs, and dropdown in the Classboard section
+ - Testing the Join Class button, inputs, and dropdown in the Classboard section

  - Testing the gradebook